plewis/plewis.github.io/phylogenetics/lab-morph.md

     quit()

 Before we continue, let's run this script up to this point so that we can see the output from the two print statements in the code above.
-We want to stop processing the script right after this block of code, so I've **inserted a quit() command** just after the line that calls <tt>fnDiscretizeGamma</tt>:
+We want to stop processing the script right after this block of code, so I've **inserted a quit() command** just after the line that calls `fnDiscretizeGamma`:

     rb mkvbeta.Rev

-You can see that we are dividing the Beta distribution into **5 equal chunks** (<tt>num_beta_cats = 5</tt>), providing the beta_shape parameter with a **Lognormal prior distribution** that heavily favors shapes greater than 1 (84%), which is good because shapes less than 1 create U-shaped Beta density functions that place most weight on the extreme values 0 and 1.
+You can see that we are dividing the Beta distribution into **5 equal chunks** (`num_beta_cats = 5`), providing the beta_shape parameter with a **Lognormal prior distribution** that heavily favors shapes greater than 1 (84%), which is good because shapes less than 1 create U-shaped Beta density functions that place most weight on the extreme values 0 and 1.

-> :thinking: What do the values in the <tt>categ_means</tt> vector represent?
+> :thinking: What do the values in the `categ_means` vector represent?
 Note: do not say these are the category means, which you can deduce from the name of the variable.
 Instead, state how these values are used in the likelihood calculation.
 {% comment %}
 They are the representative values for pi0 in the rate matrix used when computing the component of the character likelihood corresponding to one category.
 {% endcomment %}

 Hint: compare them to the figure above.
-I've used the <tt>setValue</tt> function to ensure that the <tt>beta_shape</tt> parameter is initially equal to 2 (to correspond with the figure).
+I've used the `setValue` function to ensure that the `beta_shape` parameter is initially equal to 2 (to correspond with the figure).

-> :thinking: What do the values in the <tt>categ_probs</tt> vector represent?
+> :thinking: What do the values in the `categ_probs` vector represent?
 {% comment %}
 These are the areas under the Beta density curve within each category.
 They represent the probability that a particular character falls into a given category.
 {% endcomment %}

 We need to do one last thing in order for RevBayes to actually use the above substitution model.
 We need to inform the PhyloCTMC object that we are using a mixture distribution to model the Q matrix.
-To do this, add **siteMatrices=categ_probs** to the end of your dnPhyloCTMC function call:
+To do this, add `siteMatrices=categ_probs` to the end of your dnPhyloCTMC function call:

     likelihood ~ dnPhyloCTMC(tree=phylogeny, siteRates=gamma_rates, Q=Q, type="Standard", coding="variable", siteMatrices=categ_probs)